jeppester/jsorensen/posts/2023-06-15/index.md

 # Letter game - for my son

-My four-year-old son has recently started learning alphabet!
+My four-year-old son recently started learning the alphabet!

 Obviously I cannot let such a great opportunity pass, so I've started making my own small game to help him in the process: